 Will housing be a feature that all players can experience?

 The answer to this is yes and no.

 Yes, everyone should be able to secure some form of housing somewhere in the world.

 This doesn't mean that everyone will be able to get housing in the node they want.
-This doesn't mean that everyone will be able to get a Mansion in a Metropolis as they are a limited resource.
-Current estimates indicate there will be roughly 40 Mansions on a server at any give time.
+This doesn't mean that everyone will be able to get a Mansion in a Metropolis as they are limited to 40 per server.

-It doesn't mean that everyone will have an awesome little spot in the world that they like, however with a 480 sq km world and 100 sq km of Underream, with the plots all being half an acre, there should be more than enough freeholds to go around.
+It doesn't mean that everyone will have an awesome little spot in the world that they like with a beautiful view over an ocean or a mountain; however with a 480 sq km world and 100 sq km of Underream, with the plots all being half an acre, there will be more than enough freeholds to go around.

 Yes!
 Both permanently and temporarily depending on the situation.